If you are a member of online discussion boards, then you are probably already familiar with the concept of a ”sticky” or featured topic.

 For this tutorial, we recommend familiarizing yourself with basic WordPress features like:

-- Knowing the difference between Posts vs Pages
+- The difference between Posts and Pages

-- How to create WordPress posts
+- How to create posts

-- Editing a blog post
+- Editing a blog post in WordPress

-- How to use Quick Edit
+- Using Quick Edit

-- Setting up a blog page for displaying your blog posts
+- Setting up a blog post page

-(WP Posts Menu – All Posts)
+(Posts Menu – All Posts)